 Wax Guards

-Hearing aids may clog with wax, so your audiologist will show you how to change the wax guards or wax traps that come with your hearing aids.
+Hearing aids can get clogged with earwax.
+Your audiologist will guide you on how to replace the wax guards or wax traps that are included with your hearing aids, helping to ensure they function properly and continue to deliver clear sound.

 Scheduled Maintenance